kubernetes/enhancements/keps/sig-cli/3515-kubectl-explain-openapiv3/README.md

 - OpenAPIV3 is GA and has been since at least the minimum supported apiserver version by kubectl.
 - All kube-apiserver releases within version skew of kubectl should have OpenAPIV3 on by default.
-This is true as of Kubernetes 1.24
+This is true as of kubectl for Kubernetes 1.25
 - Old `kubectl explain` implementation is removed, as is support for OpenAPIV2-backed `kubectl explain`
+- `--output plaintext-openapiv2` has been deprecated for at least one release

 <!--
 **Note:** *Not required until targeted at a release.*